 While the selection committee looks for ideas that are bold and visionary, they also assess each city’s demonstrated ability to implement the idea and generate measurable impact.
 And in addition to prize money, winning cities receive expert coaching and technical assistance to bring their ideas to life.

-The Mayors Challenge is a competition to inspire cities to generate innovative ideas that solve major challenges and improve city life – and that ultimately can be shared and replicated by cities worldwide.
+The Mayors Challenge is an ideas competition that encourages cities to generate innovative ideas that solve major challenges and improve city life – and that have the potential to spread to other cities.

 Cities are uniquely positioned to encourage and foster the innovation, creativity, ideas, and solutions needed to tackle the pressing social and economic issues facing the world today – as well as meet the challenges of tomorrow.

 Yet with increasing needs and diminishing budgets, local governments must find innovative new ways to get work done.
-That’s where the Mayors Challenge comes in – a prize competition for cities to develop bold innovations that solve big problems and improve city life.
+That’s where the Mayors Challenge comes in – a competition for cities that inspires mayors and their partners to develop breakthrough solutions.

 APPLYING THE BLOOMBERG PHILANTHROPIES APPROACH TO INSPIRE BOLD INNOVATIONS FROM CITIES

 €5 MILLION GRAND PRIZE WINNER: Collaborative Care Networks – Barcelona, Spain

 At Bloomberg Philanthropies, we see that solutions to the world’s most pressing problems – from climate change to aging populations – can be found in cities.
 We believe that mayors have a unique power to overcome obstacles and get things done.